Javier, Astros pitch 2nd no-hitter in World Series history - WHIZ News

 Very still on the mound, Javier carved his own quiet spot in the middle of the Phillies’ storm.
 Backing off onto the grass, straightening his hat, rubbing the ball, taking deep breaths, he proceeded at his own pace.

-When Javier held the Phillies scoreless through the first three innings, it was no small feat.
-No visiting pitcher had done that during the postseason in this bouncing ballpark.

-In Javier’s last start, he shut out the Yankees on one hit in 5 1/3 innings in the Bronx during the AL Championship Series.

-This performance by Javier came a year after Atlanta’s Ian Anderson was taken out after pitching five hitless innings against Houston.
+This performance by Javier came a year after Atlanta’s Ian Anderson was taken out after pitching five hitless innings against Houston in the World Series.
+Pressly permitted the only other Phillies runner, walking Schwarber in the ninth.

 Philadelphia was no-hit by five New York Mets pitchers in April, one of several crushing losses that led to manager Joe Girardi’s firing two months later.